ChaosHour/mysql56-docker/README.md

 ## Do not use this project for anything other than testing.
-Unless you clean it up.

 ## How To use this project, a little prep work is needed.

+# Note:
+I know the replica password is not politically correct, I will change it and update that.

 ```Go
 Working with Docker creds: